 -MINDSET: No longer thrown from late-night wakeups and as a result, an increased likelihood of falling back asleep

--MINDSET: Monthly cycle predicted in advance via deviations in daily body temperature readings meant sleep disturbances during this phase became predictable
+-MINDSET: Monthly cycle predicted in advance via deviations in daily body temperature readings meaning sleep disturbances during this phase became predictable

--MINDSET: Trusting that I will fall asleep at night and at ease when I don’t
+-MINDSET: Trusting that I will fall asleep at night and I'm at ease when I don’t

 -MINDSET: Meditating regularly